eoincampbell/eoincampbell.github.io/_posts/2020-11-05-building-buyirish-dot-com.md

 ## Creating an Azure Cognitive Services Index

 With the data safely in Cosmos, next we set about setting up the Azure Cognitive Services instance.
 Configuring this was a breeze.
-You can create a new instance directly from the CosmosDB Resource, [and there's a walkthrough wizard to get the indexer setup using an hourly high-watermark check on the `_ts` timestamp][azure-cognitive-search-setup]
+You can create a new instance directly from the CosmosDB Resource, [and there's a walk-through wizard to get the indexer setup using an hourly high-watermark check on the `_ts` timestamp][azure-cognitive-search-setup]

 One thing that took a little bit of trial and error was the composition of the index in terms of what should be retrievable, searchable, orderable and facetable.
 More than once, we had to purge/drop and recreate the index as once it's created you can't modify the configuration.
 This is very manageable with a small initial dataset of a few hundred thousand products but I can imagine this would be slightly more work in production where we have ~10^7 product updates happening every day.

 It's worth mentioning that a number of my friends also recommended ElasticSearch as an alternative to ACS.
-It's definintely on the bucket list to read up on, and one feature that ACS is sorely missing is the concept for [Consistently Random Results][consistent-random-results] which would have been nice in order to give a fair distribution of views to similar products across multiple retailers, or to build an "Inspire Me" function to return completely random results from a `*` search.
+It's definitely on the bucket list to read up on, and one feature that ACS is sorely missing is the concept for [Consistently Random Results][consistent-random-results] which would have been nice in order to give a fair distribution of views to similar products across multiple retailers, or to build an "Inspire Me" function to return completely random results from a `*` search.

 ## Serving the results

 While I continued to get my arms around Cosmos & ACS, my colleague Daniel was busy getting the website up and running.
-For simplicities sake and since it was what we're both most familiar with, the front-end was asssembled using a vanilla .NET 4.8 MVC5 project with a bootstrap themes and some custom css/js.
+For simplicities sake and since it was what we're both most familiar with, the front-end was assembled using a vanilla .NET 4.8 MVC5 project with a bootstrap themes and some custom css/js.

 The use case is pretty simple.